 - Equity, diversity and inclusion

 In setting up your profile, each participant must complete the equity, diversity and inclusion questionnaire once.

 The fields of research here relate to your area of expertise and do not need to be directly related to the project.
 Select a minimum of two fields of research (maximum of five), of which at least one must be a primary area of research.

 List between two and 10 keywords that best describe your main areas of research.

-Note: Once an NOI has been submitted by the research administrator, the NPI, co-PI and/or co-applicants cannot remove themselves from the project to join a different project in the Exploration stream.
+Note: Once an NOI has been submitted by the research administrator, the NPI, co-PI and/or co-applicants cannot remove themselves from the application to join a different application submitted to the same funding opportunity.

 - Application title

 Provide a short, descriptive title that can be used for publication purposes.
 You can use common abbreviations (e.g., DNA), but avoid uncommon or discipline-specific abbreviations, as well as company and trade names.